micahgodbolt/fluent-ui-react-staging/specs/ComponentDesignGuidance.md

 | onClicked                | onClick      |
 | inputClick, onClickInput | onInputClick |

-It should also be noted that for event callbacks, the ORDER of parameters should be consistent with the precisdence if one exists.
-For
+It should also be noted that for event callbacks, the ORDER of parameters should be consistent with the precedence if one exists.

-example:
+Example:

 | BAD                                                  | GOOD                                                       |
 | ---------------------------------------------------- | ---------------------------------------------------------- |